zama-ai/concrete/frontends/concrete-python/examples/sha1/sha1.md

 - `add5` adds five values together

 This module is then compiled.
 Remark we set `p_error=10**-8` to a very small value, to avoid errors in computations.
-Thanks to the Module computation, all these functions can be combined together, i.e., outputs of some of them can be reused as inputs of some other ones.
+Thanks to the Module feature, all these functions can be combined together, i.e., outputs of some of them can be reused as inputs of some other ones.
 It is very convenient to have a larger function, with some control-flow (conditions, branches, loops) done in the clear and operating with these small functions.
 In our case, it's done in